yiisoft/translator/README.md

         'defaultCategory' => 'app',
         'categorySources' => [
-            // You can add categories to your application and your modules using `Reference::to` below Reference::to(CategorySourceApplication::class), // <- Uncommented
+            // You can add categories to your application and your modules using `Reference::to` below Reference::to(ApplicationCategorySource::class), // <- Uncommented
-            // Reference::to(CategoryTranslationMyModule::class),
+            // Reference::to(MyModuleCategorySource::class),
         ],
     ],
 ];